 A Tensiometer consists of a hollow tube with a ceramic tip at the bottom.
 A rubber stopper closes the tube at the upper side.
 The tube has to be filled with boiled or distilled water.
 After this the tube has to be placed into the soil.
 When the soil gets dry it will extract water from the tube through the ceramic tip.
 This will cause a vacuum in the tube.
-When the vacuum is equal to the suction of the soil, the water flow through the ceramic tip will stop.
-When the soil gets wet through rain or irrigation, the Tensiometer will extract water from the soil through the ceramic tip caused by the vacuum into the tube.
+When the vacuum is equal to the suction of the soil, the water flow through the ceramic tip will extract water from the tube.
+The soil, the water flow through the ceramic tip will extract water from the soil or irrigation, the Tensiometer will extract water from the soil through the ceramic tip caused by the vacuum into the tube.
 The vacuum will decrease until it is equal to the soil suction.
 When the soil is saturated, water can freely flow in and out the tube, so there will be no vacuum into the tube.